ProfRandom/WCB-Canon/Extant_Files/Binaries 1 - Principles and Properties.md

 # The Basics
 This section focuses on binary systems in general.
 While higher-multiplicity arrangements are common and fascinating, they introduce significant mathematical and physical complexity beyond the current scope of this guide.

 Binary systems consist of two bodies bound in a mutual gravitational relationship, each tracing an orbital path around a shared center of mass known as the **barycenter** (*ḅ*).
-This point, , *always* lies along the line connecting the centers of the two bodies and is not a massive object itself, but a calculated position determined by the masses and separation of the components.
+This point *always* lies along the line connecting the centers of the two bodies and is not a massive object itself, but a calculated position determined by the masses and separation of the components.

 When two monons are in a gravitational relationship, we refer to the more massive of the pair as the *primaron* and the other as the *secondron*.
 If the two monons are of equal mass, the distinction is purely arbitrary.